ErickWhiteDev/erickwhitedev.github.io/README.md

     <img alt="Portfolio Repo Size" src="https://img.shields.io/github/languages/code-size/ErickWhiteDev/portfolio?label=Portfolio%20Repo%20Size&style=flat-square">
 </p>

-## This is a website with some information aboout me, my accomplishments, my skills, and more.
+## This is a website with some information about me, my accomplishments, my skills, and more.

 ### More details on any project are available on request, along with additional projects.